shoelace-style/shoelace/docs/pages/teamshares/recipes/cypress.md

 cy.get('sl-button[href]').shadow().find('a'); // Will find the anchor tag within a link button cy.get('[data-test-id="some_sl_button"]').click(); // Should work fine on a button where id is set at the top level
 ```

+More tips coming soon!
+(And remember, _you too_ are free to contribute to this guide!)